feathersjs/docs/guides/basics/services.md

 ## What's next?

-In this chapter we learned about services as Feathers core concept for abstracting data manipulation and other operations.
+In this chapter we learned about services as Feathers core concept for abstracting data operations.
 We also saw how a service sends events which we will use later to create real-time applications.
 First, we will look at [Feathers Hooks](./hooks.md) which is the other key part of how Feathers works.